A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Background and Preliminaries

 On the other hand, if $s < 1$, then different values of $\delta$ can potentially yield different values of $\mathcal{H}^s_{\delta}(E)$.
 However, note that if $\delta_0 > \delta_1$, then the collection of $\delta_1$-covers for a set $E$ will be a subset of the collection of $\delta_0$-covers, which implies that $\mathcal{H}^s_{\delta_0}(E) \leq \mathcal{H}^s_{\delta_1}(E)$.
 Therefore, the limit in the definition below is (classically) well-defined, although it can potentially be infinite.

 \begin{definition} Let $E \subseteq 2^{\omega}$, and let $s$ be a nonnegative number.
 Then the \textit{s-dimensional Hausdorff measure} $\mathcal{H}^s(E)$ is defined by

 \end{definition}

 The fact that the definition of Hausdorff measure involves checking infinitely many collections of open sets makes it somewhat nonconstructive and difficult to work with in a reverse math context.
-However, we can define a more explicit measure function in the case where $E$ is closed, which will also correspond nicely to a more general discussion of ``monotone functions" in Section 3.2.
-As we show below, this function will be equivalent to the usual definition of Hausdorff measure as long as we are in a sufficiently strong axiom system.
+However, we can develop a more explicit measure function in the case where $E$ is closed, which will also correspond nicely to a notion of monotone functions in presented in Section~\ref{ssec:regularity}.